nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 ### 1.1 Target Audience

-The intended audience of this installation guide are the X-Road security server administrators responsible for installing and configuring the X-Road security server software.
+The intended audience of this installation guide are the X-Road Security Server administrators responsible for installing and configuring the X-Road Security Server software.
 The document is intended for readers with a good knowledge of Linux server management, computer networks, and the X-Road functioning principles.

 ### 1.2 References